swiss-ai/mmore/src/mmore/dashboard/dashboard_readme.md

 In your current terminal you should see MongoDB logs and messages appearing.
 This means that your terminal is successfully running the MongoDB server in your terminal.

-> **Important**: : Keep this terminal window open.
+> 🚨 **Important**: Keep this terminal window open.
 MongoDB runs in the foreground and closing the terminal will shut down the server.
-The server listens on port 27017 by default.
+> ✏️ **Note**: The server listens on port 27017 by default.

 7. **Shutting down MongoDB**